ttaranov/atlaskit-mk-2/docs/guides/09-adding-new-icons.md

 svgs and glyphs that are committed to the repo, so that they can be accessed as paths when published.

-You will manually need to run `yarn build:icon` from the root repository, or `yarn build` from inside the icon folder whenever you make changes to icon.
+When adding a new icon, or making changes to an existing one, run `yarn update` from within the `packages/elements/icon` directory.

 ## Generating an svg